Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 ### Deploy

 You may run the demo against your local server or using our online server at http://push.lightstreamer.com:80.
 The server to which the demo will connect to is configured in the `res/values/strings.xml` file.
-In the former case, the example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
+In the former case, the example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
-The factory configuration of Lightstreamer server already provides this adapter deployed.
+the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.

 ## See Also